 - Comet Cache (free + chargeable)

 Paid plugins usually have more features.
-However, free plugins help in most cases to squeeze out 90 percent of all possible time gains.
+However, free plugins help in most cases to squeeze out 90 per cent of all possible time gains.

 However, caching plugins are like a bandage.
 They hide problems that would be better fixed in the first place.
 They don’t necessarily remove superfluous HTML, they don’t compress oversized image files, they don’t necessarily change the order in which JS and CSS files are integrated, etc. Even cached pages can therefore still be slow.